tarwn/lessthandot-hugo/blogs/content/posts/2012-12-11-database-projects-setting-up-source.md

   * DBA's spend too much time doing the copy operations
   * Backup chains are broken because of the lack of use of the WITH COPY_ONLY option
   * Changes are made by the DBA executing individual scripts, sometimes breaking because the development database and production database were out of sync.
-  * Bugs are “Emergency” fixed in the production database so the schemas of the development and production database are out of sync
+  * Bugs are "Emergency" fixed in the production database so the schemas of the development and production database are out of sync
   * ...

 **Possible solution**